 And it certainly did leave a lasting impact.

-Just like with the movie, I wasn’t too keen on the book.
+Just like the movie, I wasn’t too keen on the book.
 Basically, establishing a a rhythmic reading pattern was a huge challenge.
 As was my issue with Anthony Doerr’s All the Light We Cannot See, the pacing was a bit troubling, especially at the start.
 The story was in too much of a hurry, hence, it was a little too exhausting.
-It was only midway through the story that I was able to establish a well-balanced and harmonious pattern, and when I did, it was an all-together different experience.
+It was only midway through the story that I was able to establish a well-balanced and harmonious reading pattern, and when I did, it slowly transformed into an all-together different experience.

 “I wanted to tell the book thief many things, about beauty and brutality.
 But what could I tell her about those things that she didn’t already know?
 I wanted to explain that I am constantly overestimating and underestimating the human race-that rarely do I ever simply estimate it.
 I wanted to ask her how the same thing could be so ugly and so glorious, and its words and stories so damning and brilliant.” ~ Markus Zusak, The Book Thief